ravenfeld/Server-Podcasts-Garmin/README.md

 I'm not a web application developer so it's very simple.
 I take any help

-You can access it via the url https://APP_NAME.herokuapp.com.
+You can access it via the url https://APP_NAME.herokuapp.com or https://YourWebAppName.azurewebsites.net

 ### Android